QUESTIONS? I'VE GOT ANSWERS.

 • What equipment do you shoot with?

-I have two Canon 5D Mark iii's and I use a variety of prime lenses.
+I have two Canon R6's and I use a variety of prime lenses.

 • Is a second photographer necessary?

 A second shooter isn't necessary for every wedding.
-I solo shoot weddings QUITE often, especially for photo/video packages with my husband.
-When I'm structuring a custom package for your day, we can take all of this into account and discuss the needs and priorities of your day, and I'll recommend if I think a second shooter will add value.
+I solo shoot weddings QUITE often, especially for photo/video packages with my husband via Ochoa Wedding Films.
+When I'm structuring a custom package for your day, we can take all of this into account and discuss the needs and priorities of your day, and I'll recommend if I think a second shooter might be necessary.

 • Do you prefer elopements or big weddings?